The Port Region is vulnerable to both natural and technological hazards.

 The Risk assessment in this project covers consequences due to accidents only and does not address deliberate act of damage.

 The methodology/procedure used for the project is as follows:

 Disaster Management Plan

-Aim this plan aims to exhibit the organization's commitment to the safety of employees and increase the organization's safety awareness and to define the roles and actions necessary to prepare for and respond to any disaster situation in a coordinated manner.
-This plan will enable the JNPT to minimize or avoid the potential losses from hazards and disasters caused due to human error or natural phenomena in the Port and adjoining waters (Port limits), through the implementation of rapid, effective, and appropriate response procedures and effective recovery.
+Aim The aim of this plan is to exhibit the organizations commitment to the safety of employees and increase the organizations safety awareness and to define the roles and actions necessary to prepare for and respond to any disaster situation in a coordinated manner.
+This plan will enable the JNPT to minimize or avoid the potential losses from hazards and disasters caused due to human error or natural phenomena in the Port and adjoining waters (Port limits), through the implementation of rapid, effective and appropriate response procedures and effective recovery.

-DMP is intended to guide all concerned departments within the port with a general concept of potential emergency assignments before, during, and following emergencies.
+DMP is intended to provide guidance to all concerned departments within the port with a general concept of potential emergency assignments before, during and following emergency situations.

 The primary objectives of the DMP are to:

 JNPT carried out a seasonal survey assessing the post maintenance dredging for the safe entry and exit of vessels by removing accumulated material to restore depth.